gelatodigital/gelato-raas-op-w3f/README.md

-# zkSync <> Gelato Web3 Functions Workshop : Simple Trade Strategies
+# OpTest <> Gelato Web3 Functions: Simple Trade Strategies
+This project showcases how to use Gelato Web3 Functions to implement automatic trading strategies on OpTestnet

 ### Environment variables